edpe/yarmonics-map/README.md

 View the map [here](https://yarmonics-map.vercel.app)

-The project was supported by
+The project is supported by

 ![Screenshot 2023-12-22 at 09 25 34](https://github.com/edpe/yarmonics-map/assets/32434854/a0e471df-e157-488b-9256-6c51abacba31)